AhmedSalem2020/microservices-demo/README.md

 ## Overview

-This repository contains the infrastructure and deployment configuration for the **Microservices Demo (Online Boutique)** application on Google Cloud.
-The application is a cloud-native microservices demo where users can browse items, add them to the cart, and purchase them.
+**Online Boutique** is a cloud-first microservices demo application.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

+**This repository** contains the infrastructure and deployment configuration for the **Online Boutique** application on Google Cloud.

 ## Solution Design